rackerlabs/support-how-to/content/rackspace-monitoring/available-checks-for-rackspace-monitoring.md

 product_url: rackspace-monitoring
 ---

-In the Cloud Control Panel, you can choose to set monitoring checks on your servers.
-This article explains each check and the options that you can set for them.
+In the Cloud Control Panel, you can choose to set most common monitoring checks on your servers.
+This article explains these common check and the options that you can set for them on Cloud Control Panel.
 For information about setting up one of these monitoring checks, see [Create a monitoring check using the Cloud Control Panel](/how-to/creating-a-monitoring-check-using-the-cloud-control-panel).

+For configuration of all the supported checks and plugin checks, suppressions, notification plans, please see [Rackspace Intelligence documentation](https://support.rackspace.com/how-to/getting-started-with-rackspace-intelligence-for-the-cloud/).

 For API check definitions, see the [Rackspace Monitoring developer documentation](https://developer.rackspace.com/docs/cloud-monitoring/v1/developer-guide/#document-tech-ref-info/check-type-reference).